wlucjan/git-stacking-sandbox/README.md

-# First commit on main with changes
+# First commit on main with changes to first title

 ## Unrelated